Guest Blog – Presentation by Ken Brooks for Maryborough Library Local History Talk

 Local Historian, Ken Brooks manages the Museum.
 His research into the store’s original trading records and searches in Trove and the Maryborough Chronicle have revealed the extent of Chinese merchants in and around the Maryborough district.

-During August and #MulticulturalMonth, State Library of Queensland thanks Fraser Coast Libraries and guest presenter Ken Brooks for sharing this story of early cultural diversity in Queensland. #QMM2018 #frasercoastlibraries
+August being #MulticulturalMonth, State Library of Queensland thanks Fraser Coast Libraries and guest presenter Ken Brooks for sharing this story of early cultural diversity in Queensland. #QMM2018 #frasercoastlibraries

 …Because Brennan & Geraghty has a large intact collection of merchandise and trading records, it is possible to look at the range of customers and shopping habits in Maryborough.